cuplsensor/cupldeploy/README.md

 ### Frontend Diagram

-Scanning a cuplTag with an NFC phone causes the frontend web application to open.
-This is hosted at a domain, for example: [latest.f.cupl.uk](https://latest.f.cupl.uk).
+Scanning cuplTag with an NFC phone causes the frontend web application to open.

-The domain is registered with [Amazon Route53](https://docs.aws.amazon.com/route53/?id=docs_gateway).
+The frontend web application is hosted at a domain, for example: [latest.f.cupl.uk](https://latest.f.cupl.uk), which is registered with [Amazon Route53](https://docs.aws.amazon.com/route53/?id=docs_gateway).

 An **A Record** routes traffic to a [Amazon CloudFront distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-working-with.html).
 CloudFront is a [Content Delivery Network](https://en.wikipedia.org/wiki/Content_delivery_network), which stores copies of **files** from a given **origin** at edge locations worldwide.